Bilingual Teacher Pathway

 - Complete prerequisite courses prior to the start of program, fall 2017.

-- Be bilingual/bicultural
+- Be bilingual and bicultural.

 - Bilingual - Oral and written proficiency at the near native level, evidenced through interview and essay